SIDN/entrada2/README.md

 # Components UI
 Some of the components provide a web interface, below are the URLs for the components started by the docker compose script.
-Login credentials can be found in the script.
+Login credentials can be found in the script, these are for test purposes only and do not constitute a security issue.

 - [MinIO](http://hostname:9000)
 - [RabbitMQ](http://hostname:15672/)